-Leslie Rutledae Attorney General
+Tim Griffin Attorney General

-This is the 20th Edition of the Arkansas Freedom of Information Handbook.
-It has been updated to include changes in the law by the 93rd General Assembly in 2021 and recent legal precedents.
+This is the 21st Edition of the Arkansas Freedom of Information Handbook.
+It has been updated to include changes in the law by the 94th General Assembly in 2024 and recent legal precedents.

 One of the aims of this publication is to communicate the importance of open government to people across Arkansas.
-The co-sponsors of the Handbook are strong proponents of the Freedom of Information Act (FOIA) and its guarantee of public access to public meetings and public documents.
+The co-sponsors of the Handbook are strong proponents of the Freedom of Information Act (FOIA) and its guarantee of public access to public meetings and public documents

-Thanks to Ray Pierce, Kelly Summerside, and Beth Walker of the Arkansas Attorney General's Office for undertaking the legal research and preparation for this edition and to the Arkansas Press Association for the design, coordination, printing and distribution of the publication.
+Thanks to Crystal Callahan, Jodie Keener, Will Olson, Kelly Summerside, and Noah Watson of the Arkansas Attorney General's Office for undertaking the legal research and preparation for this edition and to the Arkansas Press Association for the design, coordination, printing, and distribution of the publication.

-The initial printing of the 20th Edition is 24,000 copies.
 They will be distributed by various governmental agencies, associations, and other organizations.
 This entire handbook is available electronically via APA's website.
 To download the PDF file, go to arkansaspress.org and look for the section titled "APA Publications."